 Your AC equipment uses a chemical refrigerant to move heat within your home outside.
 This makes your house cool and relaxing.
 The kind of refrigerant used in your Kansas City home’s air conditioner has changed a few times as time has passed, keeping up with innovative advancements and environmental concerns.

-All new home AC equipment have R410a, also referred to as Puron.
+All new home AC equipment in Kansas City have R410a, also referred to as Puron.
 But this refrigerant will subsequently no longer be made.
 This is because of a continued focus on limiting compounds known to have an effect on the environment.

 To understand the “why” that causes air conditioning restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million homes in the U.S. have cooling systems, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling functions.

 The main problem is the refrigerant these units has to produce the comfort we enjoy.

 Installed after 2010